 Note: In the rare event that a judge or spouse’s picture comes up for scoring (by reason of being a member of another club submitting entries) he/she should disqualify themselves from judging that picture.
 In such a case, the score for the entry would be the average of the other two judges’ scores plus those two scores.

 The judging club should log its results in the Excel Competition Form (on the Results sheet, incorporating all results for all competitions into that single sheet and file) and email it to firstname.lastname@example.org and email@example.com, the respective GSCCC VP, Competitions and GSCCC Newsletter folks.

 Make sure the scores for the ribbon winners on the Competition Reporting Form and the scores on the Competition Log are the same.
 Make sure a lower-level ribbon winner does not receive a higher score than any of the higher-level ribbon winners.

 Return of Entries

 All print entries should be returned as soon as possible after the judging, and in no event later than the end of the month of the judging.
-It is not necessary to return the CDs containing digital entries, and they must be destroyed.

 Original mailing containers should be used for return unless the entering club provides another.

 Each club’s Entry Form, to which the judging club adds the winning titles, makers names and club names, should be returned in the same container with the club’s entries.
-In the event a club submits only digital entries on a CD or email, the completed Entry Form will be emailed back to the entering club.

 Entering clubs are expected to provide adequate protection for their prints and postage for return.
 In the event such is lacking, a letter, email, or telephone call to a negligent club should explain any delay in the return.